Window Tint Percentages for Cars 2025

-The darkest 5% blocks most of the light for maximum privacy while the lightest allows more light through and offering clearer visibility.With so many types of window tints and percentage options available, it can be challenging to choose the top window tint for your car that fulfills your needs.
+The darkest 5% blocks most of the light for maximum privacy while the lightest allows more light through and offering clearer visibility.With so many types of window tints and percentage options available, you might find it challenging to choose the top window tint for your car that fulfills your needs.
+In this article, let’s dive into different tint percentages available.
 Let’s have a look at how the difference in window tint percentages affects visibility, privacy, heat reduction, and overall driving comfort.

 Window tint percentages chart from darkest to lightest.